ucsd-cse29/ss1-25/src/index.md

 execute on a computer, 2) programming in C with direct access to memory and system calls, 3) software tools to manage and interact with code and programs.

-This is a placeholder page; don't rely on information here until this message lists that information is official.
+This is a placeholder FAQ page for now; at the start of the summer session this page will become the official syllabus with links to readings, assignments, and policies.

 ## FAQ/AFQ (Anticipated Frequent Questions)